znuny/Znuny4OTRS-AdvancedDynamicFields/doc/en/feature.md

 ## Management of Default Columns

-To manage the OTRS ticket attributes of a dashboard widget you have to configure the one by one via the SysConfig.
+With a default OTRS you have to configure each **default columns** screen in single step to manage dynamic fields via the SysConfig.
-The new console command "Znuny4OTRS::DashboardColumn::Add" supports you with this by configure the given attribute to all dashboards.
+The new console command "Znuny4OTRS::DefaultColumnsScreen ::Add" supports you with this by configure the given dynamic fields to all **default columns** screen.

 ### Add